blakkan/blakkan.github.io/_posts/2015-01-02-Death-Valley.md

 Stephanie taking some shots from Dante's View
 ![Stephanie shooting photos](/images/death_valley/StephanieWithCamera.png){: .dropshadow }

 There are lots of things to see in the valley- old mining operations, salt flats, sand dunes, etc.  But Death Valley is really about the rocks.
 Lots and lots of rocks.
 If you like rocks, this is your place.
-(But take note:  January and February the best months to visit.
+(But take note:  January and February are the best months to visit.
 It has reached 134F in the summertime.)

 ![Death Valley Scene](/images/death_valley/DeathValley4.png){: .dropshadow }